Azure-Samples/azure-edge-extensions/about.md

 ## The Team

-The Azure Edge Extensions team is staffed by Microsoft customer facing software engineers.
-Day in and day out we help Microsoft customers build high scale edge computing systems at the forefront of innovation.
-We have first hand experience with complex business domains, designing for the most stringent operational environments and hope that these tools accelerate your path to solution ROI.
+The Azure Edge Extensions team is staffed by Microsoft customer facing software engineers and technical specialists.
+Day in and day out we help
+Microsoft customers build high scale edge computing systems at the forefront of innovation.
+We have first hand experience with complex business domains, designing for the most stringent operational environments and hope that these tools and solutions accelerate your path to ROI.